 Onto this, a layer of slightly damp grit sand (grit sand is more free draining than normal sand and is less prone to being washed out) is applied, to the depth of 50mm, and then compacted with a plate compactor.
 A second layer of grit sand is then applied, to a depth of 20mm.
-This second layer of sand is levelled to the correct falls.
+This second layer of sand is leveled to the correct falls.

 Laying – the block pattern